Jonathan2k19/SML-vs.-Java-Compiler/README.md

 ***
 ## GOAL
 The goal of this project is to learn a few things:
-* How do I code a compiler in a functional programming language (SML) compared to an imperative language (Java)?
+* How do I code a compiler in a functional programming language (Standard ML) compared to an imperative language (Java)?
 * How does Git/Github work?
 * How do I write a good/not that ugly README.md file?